Denzel Washington biography

 His work in Fences earned him numerous nominations for Best Performance By an Actor in a Lead Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.
 His film also earned a Best Picture nomination from the Academy Awards.

 For his role in the dramatic thriller Roman J. Israel, Esq.
 (2017), Denzel received his eighth Academy Award nomination in an acting category.
+In the 2018 sequel, The Equalizer 2, Denzel reprised his role as Robert McCall.

 Washington and his wife Pauletta are the parents of four children: John David, Katia, and twins Malcolm and Olivia.